Referring Camouflaged Object Detection: Experiments

 \myPara{Model Components.} We analyze the importance of each component in our \nameofmethod{}, and the experimental results are shown in \tabref{tab:abl-var}.
 It can be observed that both of our modules can boost the performance of our model, where the RMG module improves the $w$F score from 0.604 to 0.661 and the RFE module improves this score from 0.604 to 0.644.
-And a more outstanding performance improvement (from 0.604 to 0.669, \emph{i.e.}, 10.8\%) appears when we combine them together.
-These results confirm the effectiveness of the two modules in segmenting camouflaged objects according to the referring images.
+And a more outstanding performance improvement (from 0.604 to 0.669, \emph{i.e.}, 10.8\%) appears when we combine them together. \modifying{ These results confirm both of our proposed modules can boost the performance of our model in segmenting camouflaged objects according to the referring images with limited computational overhead. }

 \myPara{Ablation on RMG module.} We provide two variants for both the cross-source fusion and the cross-scale fusion of the referring representations and visual features in our RMG module.
 As shown in \tabref{tab:abl-fusion}, our chosen strategy achieves the best performance among the four combinations.